MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + All 9 spots have been filled without three in a row.

+## CPU Tic Tac Toe Stragies

++ Start in a corner, unless the player takes that corner.

++ If all the corners are taken, take position 4 at the center.

++ Check to see if the player wins next turn while on CPUs turn.

 ## Completed Tasks

 + Pressing start will choose who is "X" and "O" at random.